-Food security is a very important aspect of the ministry of Glen Rhodes United Church.
+Food security is a very important aspect of the ministry of East End United.
 We believe it is one answer to God's call for justice for all people.
 Nourish East End undertakes several programs to help alleviate food insecurity and social isolation that often goes hand in hand.

-All Community Dinners are cancelled until further notice.
+Community Dinners and Drop Ins - on hiatus until further notice.

 Thank You Volunteers

 We have an incredibly dedicated team of volunteers who work throughout the year to serve vulnerable people.
-We are especially grateful for their flexibility, digilgence, dedication, and kindness as they continue to find ways to serve people who this pandemic is hitting the hardest.
-Special appreciation for Clarisse, our Food Bank Coordinator and Ruth ❤️
+We are especially grateful for their flexibility, diligence, dedication, and kindness as they continue to find ways to serve people who this pandemic is hitting the hardest.

 We always appreciate help at the food bank.
 Volunteer positions include: kitchen servers, kitchen clean-up, shopping table attendants, registration table, unloading delivery truck.
 For more info and volunteer opportunities, contact firstname.lastname@example.org